Maryam-Haghani/NEFFy/README.md

 Suppose you have an MSA file named "input.fasta" and you want to convert to the A2M format and save it as "output.a2m".

     converter --in_file=./MSAs/example.a2m --out_file=./MSAs/example.sto

-For detailed instructions on usage, please refer to the [documentation](https://maryam-haghani.github.io/NEFFy/usage_guide.html#converter).
+For more examples on using NEFFy for MSA conversion, please refer to the documentation [usage guide](https://maryam-haghani.github.io/NEFFy/usage_guide.html#converter).

 ### Supported File Formats
 - __A2M__ (aligned FASTA-like format)